 The challenge of continuous A/B testing is organizations get into a derivative mindset.
 If I were to paraphrase Jim Manzi above and apply it to A/B testing, one can’t experiment with a known set of variables and expect to create a new strategy.
 I like to call this “Derivative Thinking”, where a solution to a problem might be outside of testing parameters and will therefore never be realized.

 The UX process, anda proclivity to “apply imagination and constructive forethought” as Nigel put it, helps UX designers break out of that derivative mindset.
 The UX process is much more of a solution-based approach with initial foundational research, synthesizing, constant iteration, and a human-centered mindset that helps determine the right solution to the problem that needs to be addressed.

 UX Value: More than dollar figures

 The value of UX, and to a larger extent design in organizations, have been written about numerous times; from the ROI of (UX) Design to The Bottom Line: Why Good UX Design Means Better Business.
-In fact, there is even an index that lists companies who acknowledge design as a core competency, and measures their combined value in relation to the S&P 500 – The Design Value Index Shows What “Design Thinking” Is Worth.
-All of these instances are ways to measure the value of UX to shareholders and stakeholders alike.
+In fact, there is even an index with companies that have design as a core competency with inside their organizations, that tracks their combined value in relation to the S&P 500- The Design Value Index Shows What “Design Thinking” Is Worth.
+All of these instances are ways to measure the value of UX to shareholders.
 However, the value of UX design is much more than a higher return.
-The true value of UX design within an organization stems from how the UX process helps organizations get out of a derivative mindset with its generative, “bias for action” approach and efficient product prototyping, to ultimately better enable product, development, and design teams to start building products that truly meet the needs of their end-users.
+The true value of UX design is within an organization and stems from how the UX process can help organizations get out of derivative mindsets with its generative, “bias for action” approach, and efficiency product problem solving and prototyping enables product, development, and design teams to start building products that truly meet their end-users needs.